swan-cern/swan-charts/README.md

 ### How is it built

-CERN jupyterhub image (leveraged from sciencebox work)
+Helm Chart to deploy SWAN (from upstream https://zero-to-jupyterhub.readthedocs.io/en/latest/)
-Helm Chart to deploy jupyterhub (yaml for development, for production we can use helm chart from upstream Zero to JupyterHub with Kubernetes)
+CERN jupyterhub image (from https://gitlab.cern.ch/swan/jupyterhub/tree/sciencebox)
-Image for the user session is developed by CERN IT (systemuser image from current SWAN production)
+User session image developed by CERN IT (https://gitlab.cern.ch/swan/docker-images/systemuser)

 Integrations

-- SSO (OAuth or Shibboleth)
+- SSO (OAuth)
-- Authentication Tokens for CERNBox, Hadoop (and OS_TOKEN for k8s clusters in future, maybe) and refresh mechanism
+- Authentication Tokens for CERNBox, Hadoop and Spark k8s and refresh mechanism
 - Podspec customization to run Spark with IT Hadoop clusters and user home being CERNBox and software
 - Extensions
 	All can be reused from current SWAN production